utkarshcmu/grafana.org/content/blog/2018-07-03-the-state-of-tsdb.md

 **Cech:** “Putting my Grafana contributor hat back on, there’s a lot that we’re doing on the Grafana side to support websocket connections from the browser back up to the server, and there’s definitely a pathway there, to being able to turn that around, and say, let Grafana tell the Time Series Database that I want to subscribe to this particular query, please keep me up to date.
 And have it pushed up back down the other way.
 I think there’s a lot of really interesting stuff to be done to make things smarter.”

+#### Key Takeaway
-**Dutt:** “Despite the fact we’re working on different projects, one of the things we believe a lot at Grafana Labs is there’s always room for more interoperability and collaboration.
-I think I see unanimous nods.”
+Diffrent TSDBs have different query languages that come with their own strengths and weaknesses.
+You don't have to stick with just one - choose the best tool for the job.
+Despite the fact we may be working on different projects, one of the things we believe a lot at Grafana Labs is there’s always room for more interoperability and collaboration.

 #### Watch the full panel discussion in the video below: